hwangil/SmartSNS/README.md

 * Image-based SNS with the ability to prefetch the image contents.(that are expected to be viewed)

+* We perform pre-fetching when the user is not working on another network.

-* You can share high-quality original images with people more easily :)
+* You can share high-quality original images with people more easily and efficiently :)

 *****